BioinfoMachineLearning/GCPNet-EMA/README.md

 ### How to prepare data and checkpoints for `GCPNet-EMA`

-Download training and evaluation data
+Download training and evaluation data as well as `GCPNet-EMA` model checkpoints

 ```bash
 cd data/EMA/